Carola Bridge: First Bridge

+Second Bridge

 Description

 The new Carola Bridge was designed following a 1965 architectural competition.
 Specifications required a slender structure without chains or suspension elements, so as not to obstruct Dresden’s historic skyline.
 It also needed to minimise the number of pillars to preserve river navigation.

 The bridge consisted of three parallel decks—A, B, and C—constructed from prestressed concrete.
 Deck C was designated for tram service, while decks A and B carried vehicular traffic.
 Each deck was composed of four segments connected by expansion joints.
 The second joint linked all three decks to distribute exceptional stress.